 Hey @tobiaseigen - that wouldn’t really solve the problem of “TL1 users cannot see any user profiles for users with 0 posts except for staff users” - they still wouldn’t be able to see the profiles of other users who haven’t posted yet.

-Also, we wouldn’t want to lose one of the 4 trust layers, which obviously has a lot of uses.
+Also, we wouldn’t want to lose one of the 4 trust layers, which obviously have a lot of uses.

 Thanks, Robin!
 Can you explain your use case a little more so we can understand it better?
 How many of your members have never posted?
 Will they ever post?
 Why would you have members in your community who never contribute?